samratalamshanto/E-commerce-app/README.md

 }
 ```

-- **Task**: Create an API to return the total sale amount of the current day.
+- **Task 2**: Create an API to return the total sale amount of the current day.
 - **End Point**: {{base-url}}/get-total-sales-amount
 - **Response**:
 ```